Spatial autocorrelation analysis of tuberculosis incidence: Identifying geographical clusters and socio-environmental risk factors

 Authors

-• Agtika Yasyfa Nur Azizah Alumni of the Public Health Study Program, Faculty of Medicine, Universitas Negeri Semarang, Semarang, Central Java 50229, Indonesia
+• Agtika Yasyfa Nur Azizah Public Health Study Program, Faculty of Medicine, Universitas Negeri Semarang, Semarang, Central Java 50229, Indonesia

 DOI: